mlandauer/polling/README.md

 * Be able to come back to the questionnaire later easily.
 Remember your state with cookies.
 Save your state by adding your email?
 * Extra security for private information - what's the best way of doing this?
+* Detailed privacy explanation for users
+* Explanation of how researchers can use the platform
+* Tell the user how long it's going to take to fill out the questions
+* Show the progress of the user